frazy81/Singulersum/README.md

 Why Singulversum
  * it is and was fun to create.
 And a challenge!
- * a graphics card and it's libraries offer all that out of the box.
-Fine, use it.
-I wanted to see HOW it actually works.
+ * a graphics card and it's libraries offer all of that functionality out of the box.
+How ever I wanted to see HOW it actually works, doing it all myself.
 Now I understand z-fighting ;-) [and there's still z-fighting in Singulersum...]
- * it's cool to see what one can achieve, given a bit of technical and mathematical background
+ * it's cool to see what one can achieve, given a bit of technical and mathematical background (and time of course)
  * main aim is to share and/or create interest.
 You can do something if you like to!
+Anything you want!
- * in case you're interested in computer graphics or 3D graphics and projections.
+ * in case you're interested in computer graphics or 3D graphics or projections.
 Take a look at the source code.
 But don't take it as ground truth!
 I'm not a graphics expert.
-I was just curious if I can do it ;-)
+I was just curious if I can do it with as little help as possible...

 Some examples, videos and pictures:

-/scripts/singulersum_gui.py, a Tkinter based GUI for Singulersum
+/scripts/singulersum_gui.py, a Tkinter based GUI for Singulersum 3D rendering engine
 ![singulersum_gui.py](/docs/singulersum_gui.png)

-Viewing binary and textual STL files:
+Visualize binary and textual STL files (currently without color support):
 ![STL-Viewer](/docs/falcon.png)

-Creating animation videos using yaml configuration files (/scripts/singulersum_video.py)
+Creation of animation videos using yaml configuration files (/scripts/singulersum_video.py, using /yaml/sphericon_ascii_stl.yaml)
 ![YAML](/docs/yaml.png)

 here some videos, created using Singulersum (/scripts/singulersum_video.py)